 I’m a fan through and through, so I can only quibble a little with the franchise on this point: The bad guys have a fatal over-reliance on A Big Destructive Space Station That Has a Key Weakness to be Exploited by a Few Inside Attackers and a Few Bold Fighter Pilots.

-All that makes Star Wars VII for me a competent sequel and no more.
+All that made Star Wars VII for me a competent sequel and no more.
 (Better a competent sequel than three incompetent prequels, you think?)
 And because I’m a Star Wars fan, a competent sequel is good enough.
-I love it! – seeing the old characters aged about 38 Earth years, and meeting Finn and Rey.
+I loved it! – seeing the old characters aged about 38 Earth years, and meeting Finn and Rey.

 Star Wars VIII: The Last Jedi.
 So after watching over 15 hours of Star Wars and seeing Star Wars VIII in the theater, I’ll leave the big reviews to others and just pass along these few points:

 - I now like VII as more than a competent sequel, because it nicely set up Finn and Rey for VIII.
 To me, “The Last Jedi” redeemed “The Force Awakens” in much the same way that “Revenge of the Sith” redeemed “Attack of the Clones.”

 - Yeah, I’m a fan.
 I’ll go to anything Star Wars.
 But: